 Zimbabwe’s Trauma (Andrews)

-This week’s readings lay out the hypothesis that the character of western governments has transformed over the last century, with vast bureaucracies gaining extensive power.
+Western governments have transformed over the last century, with vast bureaucracies gaining extensive power.
 The first two readings explore two of the pieces of legislation which most expanded bureaucratic powers in the US since World War 2: the 1964 Civil Rights Act and the 1970 National Environmental Policy Act (NEPA).
-The latter two readings focus on explaining the rise of managerialism in general.

 Main readings: